 The Motorola Razr is arguably the most iconic flip-phone of all time, and just like Nokia with the 3310, the phone is back with a new incarnation.
-The Razr 2019 is the folding phone everyone is going to want so here's what you need to know.
+The new Razr is the folding phone everyone is going to want, so here's what you need to know.

 Foldable phones aren't cheap so it's perhaps no surprise that the Razr 2019 is set at $1,499.
 We're waiting for a UK price but expect it to be around the same figure.